vggls/language_models/README.md

 ## Intro
 This is an introductory repo to different architectures of language models, trained and tested on the Penn Treebank.

-Sections A-C include the steps followed to construct each model and useful remarks to take into account while section D is dedicated to analysis of the results, comparisons and discussion.
+Language Modeling is the task of predicting the next word in a document.
+This repo is organized as follows:

   **A. 3-gram language model with Laplace smoothing** (*completed*) <br>
-  **B. LSTM neural language model:**  (*future improvements - see end of section B*) <br>
+  **B. LSTM neural language model:**  (*current version complete - for future improvements see end of section B*) <br>
       &nbsp; &nbsp; **- case I) with learnable embeddings** <br>
       &nbsp; &nbsp; **- case II) with pretrained embeddings** <br>
   **C. Transformer model** (*currently working on this*) <br>